-Emmtec Services BV is an engineering consultancy based at Emmtec Industry & Business Park in Emmen, Netherlands.
+Emmtec Services BV is an engineering consultancy based at Emmtec Industry & Business Park in Emmen, the Netherlands.
 The company is an energy producer active in a range of markets.
-In addition to their core business of multi-disciplinary engineering, they also run their own wastewater purification plant, logistics operation and laboratory.
+In addition to their core business of multi-disciplinary engineering, they also run their own wastewater purification plant, logistics operations and laboratory.
 They provide services both at their corporate office location and on-site for clients.

 Emmtec’s engineering operation employs 100 specialists in disciplines including mechanical engineering, electrical engineering, automation, and structural and civil engineering.
-They specialize in complex technical projects for the chemical and oil and gas industries, from pipework and pumps to the buildings that house them.
+They specialise in complex technical projects for the chemical and oil and gas industries, from pipework and pumps to the buildings that house them.

 Better document control

 Matthijs van Oord led the implementation of Autodesk Vault.
 “In the past, we made a strategic decision to deploy Autodesk for our engineering operation.
 We have been using AutoCAD, Inventor, Revit and Plant 3D for many years now.
-Recently we started using Autodesk Vault to manage our engineering data.
+Recently we also started using Autodesk Vault to manage our engineering data.

 As an engineering consultancy we produce an enormous number of documents - not just drawings, but reports and other design documentation.
 Like many other engineering consultancies, we managed our technical documents in a type of Explorer environment until recently.
 Not having a system for revision and version management means you can never be 100% sure that you have the right version of the document, with all the associated costs of getting it wrong.

 Over the past 60 years, different systems have become embedded in different departments, and all of this had to be brought into line with a single standardised system.
-Achieving this meant having the right vision and approach.”
+Achieving this required having the right vision and approach.”

 Matthijs van Oord